 India has expressed its “deep concerns” to Canada on multiple occasions, and New Delhi anticipates that Ottawa will act decisively against those forces.
 Other political officials in the area also condemned the vandalism at the BAPS temple.

-“We condemn the defacing of BAPS Shri Swaminarayan Mandir in #Edmonton with anti-India graffiti,” the Indian Consulate General in Vancouver wrote in post on Tuesday.
+“We condemn the defacing of BAPS Shri Swaminarayan Mandir in #Edmonton with anti-India graffiti,” the Indian Consulate General in Vancouver wrote in a post on Tuesday.
 We have asked the Canadian authorities to look into the event and move quickly to apprehend those responsible.”

 Nonetheless, the temple’s management body, the Bochasanwasi Aksharpurushottam Swaminarayan Sanstha, has not responded as of yet.